orangeguppy/PoC-ComputerVision-Models/README.md

    - Compute $G$'s loss, backprop and update $G$

 ## Demo Outputs
-These images are taken at some time points throughout the training process
+These images are taken at some time points throughout the training process.
+It is also interesting to see that the generator generates "1"s more commonly than other numbers.
+I think this might be a minor form of mode collapse, where the generator generates more "1"s because its "1"s consistently fool the discriminator
 ![Intermediate Outputs](images/gan.png)
 ![Final Output](images/final_gan.png)

+### Future Work
+To improve results, I think that label smoothing, other loss functions, regularisation, and further hyperparameter tuning can be explored.

 ## StyleGAN
 The basic building block in StyleGAN is a sequence of CNN layer->Noise injection->AdaIN layer